 Loss of Appetite

 Just like humans, dogs might lose their appetite when they are extremely upset.
 The ASPCA’s study on grieving dogs found that 36% of mourning dogs had a decreased appetite after the loss of a canine companion.
 An additional 11% refused to eat altogether.
-You might notice your dog stalling when it comes to feeding time, not rushing over to their food bowl like usual.
+You might notice your dog stalling when it comes to feeding time, and not rushing over to their food bowl like usual.

 Change in Sleeping Pattern